-Welders face a number of real and dangerous risks that could significantly impact their current and future quality of life.
-Welding fumes, for example, is one of the biggest risks to a welder’s health.
+Welders face several real and dangerous risks that could significantly impact their current and future quality of life.
+Welding fumes, for example, are one of the biggest risks to a welder’s health.
 That risk is heightened by a welder’s ongoing exposure to fumes.
 Here is what you need to know:

 What are welding fumes?

 Welding fumes are a combination of metal fume and gas byproducts.
 They are formed when a metal is heated above its boiling point and its vapors condense into fine particles.
 These particles then stay suspended in the vapor of gas.

 Some of the metals found in welding fumes include aluminum, arsenic, copper, lead, manganese, and zinc.
 Gases such as argon, helium, nitrogen dioxide, and carbon dioxide are also found in fumes.

 How does a welder become exposed to welding fumes?

 A welder inhales welding fumes through the air that we breathe.
 His or her exposure would depend on:

 - The location of the welding (i.e. in an enclosed space or outside)

 What are some of the health risks associated with welding fumes?